 But before then, the producer Cameron Mackintosh is celebrating the 25th anniversary of the show's premiere with a London concert at Royal Albert Hall Oct.
 1-2; it will be simulcast worldwide.
 Although acclaimed Tony Award-laden director Harold Prince is not the director of the starry concert, Playbill.com staff writer Adam Hetrick checked in with him on the occasion of his production's milestone.
 Prince found time to squeeze in an interview while planning his latest show, Prince of Broadway, a retrospective of his decades-long career on Broadway as a director and producer.

 The man who has been giving his Phantom companies "notes of the most amiable nature" for over two decades is renowned for his 21 Tony Awards (including one for direction of The Phantom of the Opera) — and a list of collaborators that includes Stephen Sondheim, Jerome Robbins and George Abbott.
-After all of this, the 83-year-old Prince is still humble when speaking of Phantom's extraordinary success (is it gauche of us to mention an international box office gross of a mere $5.6 billion?).
+After all of this, the 83-year-old Prince is still humble when speaking of Phantom's extraordinary success.

 Harold Prince: Thank you.
 It's swell.
 Who would dream?
 Do you know it's going to run 25 years?
 Who the hell knows that?
 My wife is fond of saying, and she's correct, Phantom, as in any other show I've done, and I've done a lot of them, "One day he went to work with a lot of talented people."
 And that's precisely what it was, a day like any other day when you get up and go to work.